Marshall University Policies

 University Excused Absences

-These are addressed by the instructor or the Dean of Student affairs as described in each item.
+These are addressed by the instructor or the Student Advocate and Success Specialist as described in each item.
 Appropriate documentation is required for each absence.
-The Dean of Student Affairs will notify course instructors of his or her actions using the University email system.
+The Student Advocate and Success Specialist will notify course instructors of his or her actions using the university e-mail system.

-- University-sponsored activities.
+- University Sponsored Activities.
 Student participation in authorized activities as an official representative of the university.
 Such activities include official athletic events, ROTC, student government and student organization activities, regional or national meetings or conferences when endorsed by an academic or organization faculty advisor, performances, debates, and similar activities.
-The Dean of Student Affairs addresses these absences.
+The Student Advocate and Success Specialist addresses these absences.

 - Medical circumstances.

-- A student who is briefly ill or injured with fewer than three consecutive hours of class, and is therefore unable to attend class, should first consult with his or her course instructor about the absence.
-If necessary, the instructor may refer the student to the Dean of Student Affairs.
+- A student who is briefly ill or injured with fewer than three consecutive hours of class (see (b) below), and is therefore unable to attend class, should first consult with his or her course instructor about the absence.
+If necessary, the instructor may refer the student to the Student Advocate and Success Specialist.

-- The Dean of Student Affairs will address absences of three or more consecutive hours of class.
+- The Student Advocate and Success Specialist will address absences of three or more consecutive hours of class.
 This includes absences of three consecutive one-hour class meetings, one three-hour class meeting, etc.

 - Death or critical illness of an immediate family member.
 Immediate family is defined as parents, legal guardians, siblings, children, spouse or life partner, grandparents, and grandchildren.
-The Dean of Student Affairs addresses these absences.
+The Student Advocate and Success Specialist addresses these absences.

 - Other official activities.

 - Short-term military obligations.
-The Dean of Student Affairs addresses these absences.
+The Student Advocate and Success Specialist addresses these absences.
 Students who are subject to federal military activation are covered by a separate policy.
 Please consult the catalog for this policy.

-- Jury duty, subpoenas for court appearance, religious holidays, and other official activities deemed by the Dean of Student Affairs to warrant an excused absence.
+- Jury duty, subpoenas for court appearances, religious holidays, and other official activities deemed by the Student Advocate and Success Specialist to warrant an excused absence.

-Extreme personal emergencies.
-Examples of such events include house fires, serious crimes, and other grave emergencies deemed by the Dean of Student Affairs to warrant an excused absence
+- Extreme personal emergencies.
+Examples of such events include house fires, serious crimes, and other grave emergencies deemed by the Student Advocate and Success Specialist to warrant an excused absence.

 University Computing Services’ Acceptable Use